jhaadity2005/OWN-FARM/README.md

 # OWN-FARM
 ## Idea :-
-Own Farm: Empowering Indian Agriculture
+Own Farm: Empowering Indian Agriculture<br>
 Agrolink is a project designed to improve Indian agriculture.
 We are committed to improving farming practices.
 We want to improve outcomes for farmers across the nation.

 ## Members :-